joau-mms/lora_gateway/readme.md

 **Fork of LoRa Gateway**
   ====================
-  Just A fork to get get the RAK2245 to work reliable
+  Just A fork to get the RAK2245 to work somewhat reliable.

 	 / _____)             _              | |